rolanvc-gmail/weather_gan/Notes.md

 ### Sampler/Output
-* AlGenerator has no sampler, but has code straight into the forward() function. **Maybe I should put it into its own class?**
+* AlGenerator has no sampler, but has code straight into the forward() function.
+**Maybe I should put it into its own class?**
+* This is what I'll do next.
+Putting his code into a alSampler class allows me to create a unit test for it.
 * Sampler is a class and seems to generate the correct sizes.